ksu-cs-textbooks/cis527/content/1-secure-workstations/05-windows-overview-installation.md

 This video introduces the Windows 10 operating system, and shows how to install it in a virtual machine.

-The Windows family of operating systems has the largest market share of all desktop and laptop operating systems, with an estimated 85% of all personal computer systems using some form of Windows.
-Surprisingly, Windows 7 currently holds the largest market share overall, mostly due to a high number of enterprises and users who chose to stick with the older operating system due to its stability and the cost of migrating to a new system.
+The Windows family of operating systems has the largest market share of all desktop and laptop operating systems, with an estimated 88% of all personal computer systems using some form of Windows.
+Unsurprisingly, Windows 10 currently holds the largest market share overall, but there are still a large number of systems using Windows 7.
+Of those, most are either in enterprise organizations who have chosen not to upgrade or owned by home users who rarely purchase a new computer.

 The Windows operating system has a long history.
 It originally was developed as a graphical "shell" for the MS-DOS operating system, which was popular in the early 1980s.
 Windows 1.0 was released in 1985, followed by Windows 2.0 and 3.0.